LoadStrike is a self-hosted load testing tool that treats APIs, browser journeys, queues, streams, and services as one workflow.

 Trace-To-Test Autopilot

-A faster path from observed traffic to a credible first test.
+A faster path from traffic to a first test.

-Accepts HAR, OpenTelemetry trace JSON, browser recordings, and message pairs.
+Accepts HARs, OpenTelemetry traces, browser recordings, and message pairs.

-Requires a Ready state before a runnable scenario can be built.
+Requires review before a runnable scenario is built.

-Creates a small starter scenario that teams can review, tune, and scale.
+Creates a small scenario teams can tune and scale.

 Why is Trace-To-Test Autopilot a product differentiator?